top of page

 Summary

 Adams will be an unrestricted free agent with a $19.6 million cap hold and Full Bird rights, meaning the Rockets will have no restrictions on re-signing him.
 Because Adams' cap hold exceeds his likely starting salary, his cap hold is not really relevant.
 Other teams will have multiple ways to sign Adams as even teams without cap space could use any of the Non-Taxpayer MLE, Room MLE, or possibly even the Taxpayer MLE or Bi-Annual Exception to sign him.
-It's also possible that Adams only gets minimum offers.

 Cap Considerations